Nav

 A cavernous malformation, also known as a cavernoma or cerebral cavernous malformation (CCM), is a cluster of abnormally formed blood vessels in the brain or spinal cord.
 Unlike normal vessels, these thin-walled structures are prone to leakage or bleeding, which can cause seizures, neurological deficits, headaches, or stroke-like symptoms.
 Although some cavernous malformations remain asymptomatic and are discovered incidentally through imaging, others require careful monitoring or surgical removal to prevent life-threatening complications.

-How the Best Neurosurgeons Treat Cavernous Malformations
+How the Best Dr. Neurosurgeons Treat Cavernous Malformations?

 Treatment for a cavernous malformation depends on its size, location, and symptoms it causes.
 Expert neurosurgeons use advanced imaging techniques, such as magnetic resonance imaging (MRI) with specialized sequences, to guide decision-making.
 Management options include: